theeye-io/awscli-theeye/README.md

 Status: [![Docker Repository on Quay](https://quay.io/repository/theeye/awscli-theeye/status "Docker Repository on Quay")](https://quay.io/repository/theeye/awscli-theeye)

 #Problem

 ##First issue
 I wasn't able to find an easy way for auto-scaling spot instances.
 AWS allows me to create an auto-scaling group and It works fine if the spot instance suddenly stops but when if the bid for that instance rises, my spot instances shutdowns and auto-scaling group stops working.
 ##Second issue

 While I was working on a BTC (Bitcoin) which takes at least 3 days to by full synced I faced I need a good backup, that way I can handle a BTC H.A by using spot instances and If some spot instance goes down I only need one or two ours to get it online again.

 ##Third issue
 I tried to snapshot running instances but stoping and starting bitcoind service wasn't a good solution.

 #Solution

-##I wrote several scripts for performing Daily tasks such as:
+I wrote several scripts for performing Daily tasks such as:

 *1 - Volume snapshots from AMI tags.
 *2 - AMI creation from 1-
 *3 - Volume, Snapshots and AMIs Housekeeping.

-##Also I created a customized monitor for watching instances inside targetgroup
+Also I created a customized monitor for watching instances inside targetgroup.
-##Then I created a onetime spotInstance launcher with bid calculation, that way I always get the spot Instances I need to be working.
+Then I created a onetime spotInstance launcher with bid calculation, that way I always get the spot Instances I need to be working.
-##Finally I schedule those tasks, I create that monitor and put everything togeter on [Theeye](https://theeye.io)
+Finally I schedule those tasks, I create that monitor and put everything togeter on [Theeye](https://theeye.io)

 ## Oneshot Docker Run